I have to ship something via FedEx or UPS. What do I have to do (an overview)?

-- Fill out the shipping request form with complete information,
+- Fill out the shipping request form with complete information.

-- Respond promptly to any follow-up questions from Stockroom and/or Margaret Rakas,
+- Respond promptly to any follow-up questions from Stockroom and/or Margaret Rakas.

-- Properly pack your package to be shipped,
+- Properly pack your package to be shipped.

 - Bring your box to the Ford stockroom at the agreed-upon day and time.

-- Remember that we WANT your package to be delivered successfully.
+- Remember that we want your package to be delivered successfully.
 Some types of shipments have complex compliance requirements that take time to work through, but are worth it to get your package where it needs to go on time and with no additional fees.
-For assistance with USPS mailing, please contact your admin assistant for guidance.

 Read on for more detail…